fairDataSociety/fairOS-docs/docs/fairOS-dfs/introduction.md

 ### User
-The first step in FairOS-dfs is to create a user.
+The first step in FairOS-dfs is to create a [portable-account](./portable-account).
 Every user is associated with a 12 word mnemonic based hd wallet.
 This wallet is encrypted, password protected and stored in Swarm itself.
 The wallet is used to create new key pair whenever it is needed inside the system (ex: when sharing file with another user).
-A user can use this mnemonic and import their account in any other device which hash Swarm and instantly see all their data.
+A user can use this portable-account to login into any fairos-dfs or fdp-storage based dApp.

 ### Pod / Logical Drive
 A pod is a de-centralised logical drive created by a user in FairOS-dfs.
 Each pod is associated with a new key pair generated using the user's hd wallet.
 Pods are like containers which can be used to store files/data and related metadata.
 A pod is always under the control of the user who created it.
 Each Dapp stores the users data in its own pod, so that the user can have separate access control over its data.
 Pod creation is cheap.
 A user can create multiple pods and use them to organise his data.
 Pods are also used to share large datasets anonymously with other users of the eco-system using a feature called `Public Pods`.
 The owner can update data and any other FairOS-dfs user can read the data.
 A pod can house a File System / Several DB that is exposed by FairOS-dfs.